facebook/docusaurus/website/versioned_docs/version-2.0.0-alpha.65/cli.md

 ### `docusaurus clear`

-Clear a Docusaurus site's generated assets, caches, build artifacts...
+Clear a Docusaurus site's generated assets, caches, build artifacts.

 We recommend running this command before reporting bugs, after upgrading versions, or anytime you have issues with your Docusaurus site.